Blog

 If your institution already has a CRM in place, it’s the perfect time to consider budgeting for improvements.
 Maybe the current product you are using is no longer the best fit for your organization.
 Some older products only update once or twice a month.
 Daily imports of data provide the most up-to-date picture of your customer putting you in the best position to serve.
 Investigate the latest CRM products available including the cost and ease of a transition.
 If you are happy with your current CRM, determine if there are modules (e.g., analytics, goals and incentives tracking, frontline pop-up messaging tool) you could add to increase the positive application of your system.
 Or, perhaps your provider offers customizations of your current CRM, which could increase efficiency and productivity.

-With the right CRM in place, you’ll be equipped to manage the “new normal” at your institution as well as launch strategic sales, service, and marketing initiatives that benefit your business and attract the right customers.
+With the right CRM in place, you’ll be equipped to manage these uncertain times at your institution as well as launch strategic sales, service, and marketing initiatives that benefit your business and attract the right customers.
 Don’t miss the current budgeting moment that will empower and position your team today and in the future.

 Build Your Sales and Service Foundation with 360 View

 We want to help you get started on the right foot during this budgeting season.
-Download our white paper about some of the lesser-known benefits of CRM that you can't afford to be without.
+Explore our Pricing Information and submit a personalized quote request.
+And download our exclusive white paper highlighting the invaluable benefits of CRM that you simply cannot ignore.